fbpx Skip to Content

 By no means do you need to pray these verbatim.
 These are simply jumping-off points for you.
 Suggestions of how you can harness prayer to work in your life.
 Use them as a guide and tailor them to fit your circumstances and need.

-4. Prayer for our churches: Jesus, with so much wrong in this world, it is sad to see that same division and chaos in our places of worship.
+- Prayer for our churches: Jesus, with so much wrong in this world, it is sad to see that same division and chaos in our places of worship.
 To see leaders who are not preaching Biblical truth.
 To see Christians acting no different than the secular world.
-We all get it wrong at times Jesus, but your church needs to do better.
+We all get it wrong at times Jesus, but Your church needs to do better.
 We are supposed to be the city on a hill.
-Shining a light to point man to you.
-Unfortunately, so many have had bad church experiences that they have walked away from you entirely.
-Renew the minds and hearts of your people Jesus.
-Let us be lovers of truth and your helpers as we are called to be.
-This world won’t change unless your church changes too.
+Shining a light to point man to You.
+Unfortunately, so many have had bad church experiences that they have walked away from You entirely.
+Renew the minds and hearts of Your people, Jesus.
+Let us be lovers of truth and Your faithful helpers as we are called to be.
+This world won’t change unless Your church changes too.
 In Jesus name, Amen.

 Conclusion

-Good Friday 2023 is April 7th.
+Good Friday 2024 is on March 29th.
 May we approach this time in reverence and thankfulness for His sacrifice.
 In remembrance that the darkness experienced that day turned to light.
 The perfect light of the world.

 Other articles you may like: